A Company Uses The Allowance Method To Account

 Real-World Examples

-Many well-known companies utilize the allowance method to account for bad debts.
+Many well-known companies work with the allowance method to account for bad debts.
 Here are a few examples:

 These companies analyze historical data, economic trends, and customer payment patterns to estimate the appropriate allowance for doubtful accounts.